chericito/mobohubb-docs/docs/QUICK START/mobohubb-web-app/log-in-web-app.md

 ---
 title: Log in Web App
 excerpt: >-
-  Understand how to log in to the **mobohubb** web application and recover your password if needed.
+  Understand how to log in to the **mobohubb** Web App and recover your password if needed.
 This guide covers the basic steps to access your account and reset your credentials in just a few clicks.
 deprecated: false
 hidden: false
 metadata: